nrkno/dotnetskolen/README_EN.md

 ...
 ```

-Finally, you can delete the `docs` folder:
+Finally, you can delete the `schema` folder:

 ```txt
 ...